cytan299/tribahtinov/README.md

 * **maskulator_movie** directory that contains the avi movie from maskulator that shows how the Tri-Bahtinov diffraction pattern changes when the focusing changes.
+* **python** My python script for generating my Tri-Bahtinov mask for any telescope.
+Please see the README.md file in that directory for instructions for how to install and use the python script.

 ## Copyright

 All the documentation, pictures, movies and design that I have here is copyright 2016 C.Y.
 Tan and released under Creative Commons Attribution-ShareAlike 3.0 Unported License.

+All software is released under GPLv3